-The Alchemy Paradox on Audio CD 33 minutes of post doom across 3 tracks.
-A printed CD with a slimline jewel case and 2 page jewel insert.
-If you purchase the CD you can download the digital version for free.
+The Alchemy Paradox on Audio Cassette 33 minutes of post doom across 3 tracks.
+An orange cassette with printed JCard.
+If you purchase the cassette you can download the digital version for free.

 The pictures may differ slightly from the final artwork used and printed.

 Well for me, Space Witch kind of reflects what Sludgelord is all about: an unknown bringing it big time, nothing fancy just fat riffs, full of hooks and packed full of variety, dispelling the myth that instrumental music is boring.
 Honestly, the opening riff kicks you in the guts and if you ain't got riffs, you ain't got shit.
 Space Witch have got whatever it is in spades.
 It's bands like Space Witch that make me embrace the sludge stoner doom scene and the underground scene in equal measure.